-4.4 There are many opportunities to demonstrate the values during Phase 3 of the Board's work.
+- 4.4 There are many opportunities to demonstrate these values during Phase 3 of the Board's work. - Challenging and being open to new ideas are essential for good options appraisal, the focus of Phase 3;

-- Challenging and being open to new ideas are essential for good options appraisal, the focus of Phase 3; - Participation of key stakeholders will improve the appraisal process; - Staff can be empowered during Phase 3 with their involvement in reviews.
+- Participation of key stakeholders will improve the appraisal process; - Staff can be empowered during Phase 3 with their involvement in reviews.
 The outcome of reviews will also highlight where workforce development and planning is needed to support the values and implement review recommendations; and - Community bodies can be engaged in Phase 3 on relevant individual reviews and strategically in helping us to develop with partners the right supports for them to do more with their communities.

-4.5 Proposals on how to prioritise the reviews
+4.5 Recommendations on how to prioritise the reviews

-It is proposed that the Board takes the following factors into account in identifying which reviews should be undertaken first:
+The Board recommends that the following factors are taken into account in identifying which reviews should be undertaken first:

 - 1. The savings potential and scale of current budget; - 2.
 Where a review is urgent for another reason (e.g. legislative requirements); - 3.
 Where a review is already underway or planned.
 This would not necessarily take it out with the scope for the Redesign Board as the Board may seek involvement; - 4.
 Where the Board has already indicated a focus for the review, e.g. charges and income as these could be seen as mini-reviews; - 5.
-The impact of the Government's Programme, due in September, as that might highlight change to Council functions. - 4.6 It is proposed that the Board seeks delegated authority from the Council to prioritise the reviews for 2016/17 using the criteria above and for this to be completed in September for reviews to begin as soon as possible.
-With 120 reviews in scope, this is likely to mean a programme of reviews for up to 24 months; although the direction for redesign and savings targets associated with future reviews can be agreed within the timescales set for the Board.
+The impact of the Government's Programme, due in September, as that might highlight change to Council functions. - 4.6 The Board seeks delegated authority from the Council to prioritise the reviews for 2016/17 using the criteria above and for this to be completed in September for reviews to begin as soon as possible.
+With 120 reviews in scope, this is likely to mean a programme of reviews through to 2017/18 and beyond; although some reviews can be done more quickly and especially over the next 6-7 months when key decisions will be needed, including proposals on restructuring.
+The direction for redesign and savings targets associated with future reviews can be agreed within the timescales set for the Board.

-4.7 Proposals on how to undertake the reviews
+4.7 Further recommendations on reviews